 Aloe Vera – Aloe vera

 Aloe vera is a succulent, thus it is straightforward to maintain.
 It does not need much water.
-Aloe vera is popular for its the therapeutic qualities – it’s great for treating minor burns and abrasions.
+Aloe vera is popular for its therapeutic qualities – it’s great for treating minor burns and abrasions.
 Just crack a leaf open and apply the gel to the sunburn or scrape.

 How to Care for Aloe Vera